 Cashier: Would you like a plastic bag?

+Do you get the picture?
 That’s not my experience, however.
 I am normally greeted with a node of the head to acknowledge my presence or nothing is said.
 If something is said, the first word is normally, “Plastic?”.
 Meaning would you like a plastic bag?

-I find this behaviour very curious, and as a student of the human mind, I am interested in the reason behind behaviour more than behaviour itself.
+I find this behaviour very curious, and as a student of the human mind, I am interested in the reason behind behaviour more than the behaviour itself.

 With that said, the history of colonialism often refers to an act by a group of people or nation where they invade a country, conquer, colonise and enslave you.
 Other than that (not that’s insignificant), they simply make your history disappear to make it look like they conquered nobodies.

 It is my belief that African history was functionally distorted to justify colonialism, oppression and slavery in a way that we (modern-day people) can’t fully comprehend today.
-Think about a time just over a 100 years ago when black, African people were kept in zoos in London, Paris, etc.
+Think about a time just over 100 years ago when black, African people were kept in zoos in London, Paris, etc.